 In 2020 the BAM Executive has commissioned two new strategic projects:

 - Equality, Diversity, Inclusion, and Respect in Business and Management Higher Education Institutions

 From its beginnings, inclusion, equality and diversity have been at the centre of our learned society’s values, but we, along with others, face many challenges.
-The purpose of this research project is to build knowledge and understanding, and to propose best practice and policy recommendations for effectively addressing issues related to equality and diversity, inclusion and respect (EDIR) in HE business and management schools.
-The project will incorporate a State of the Art literature review, secondary HESA data analysis, and ethnographic data collection and analysis.
+The purpose of this research project has been to build knowledge and understanding, and to propose best practice and policy recommendations for effectively addressing issues related to equality and diversity, inclusion and respect (EDIR) in HE business and management schools.
+The project incorporates a State-of-the-Art literature review, secondary HESA data analysis, and ethnographic data collection and analysis.

-It is being led by Professor Martyna Sliwa of the University of Essex, and BAM Vice Chair for EDI.
+The project has been led by Professor Martyna Sliwa of Durham University, and BAM Vice Chair for EDIR.
 More information can be found here

 - Mental health and wellbeing policies and practices: the lived experiences of academics in UK Business Schools

 The primary focus of mental health and wellbeing research and policy development in UK universities has been students: studies of the wellbeing of academics are fewer.
 In this project, the aims are first, to review wellbeing policies in British universities.
 Secondly, to investigate wellbeing experiences and challenges faced by business schools with a view to developing policy guidance for academics, and those who lead and manage them.